 Phacelia tanacetifolia is an annual plant that can grow up to 0.60 metres tall.

-South-western N. America in California.
+South-western N. America - California, Baja California.
 Often naturalized in Europe[

 Open flats and slopes below 1200 metres[

 Succeeds in any moderately fertile well-drained soil in a sunny position[

 ].
 Prefers a moist soil[

 The flowers are a rich source of nectar and is occasionally grown commercially as a crop for bees[

 The flowers are a rich source of nectar and the plant is occasionally grown commercially as a crop for bees[

 Used as a green manure crop, but has not as yet (1980) been properly tested in Britain[